-- Keep under review the Bank’s policy on diversity, including gender, and the measure of objectives that it has set in implementing the policy, and progress on achieving the objectives.
+- Keep under review the Bank’s policy on diversity, including gender and ethnic minorities, and the measure of objectives that it has set in implementing the policy, and progress on achieving the objectives.

 - Ensure the terms of reference are published on the Bank’s website.

 The Committee shall also make recommendations to the Board concerning:

 - Formulating plans for succession for directors and non-executive directors and in particular for the key roles of Chair and Chief Executive.

 - The appointment of directors and non-executive directors.

 - The appointment of the company secretary and the Chief Risk Officer, in consultation with other Board Committees.

 - Suitable candidates for the role of Senior Independent Director.

 - Membership of the Joint Audit, Remuneration, Risk Committees and Values & Ethics Committee, and any other Board Committees as appropriate, in consultation with the Chairs of those Committees and in so doing have regard to the benefits of cross-committee membership and committee membership rotation to refresh committee viewpoint and support Directors’ continuing skills and professional development.

 - The re-appointment of any non-executive director at the conclusion of their specified term of office having given due regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required.